shridharkaushik29/ng-file-input/README.md

 </pre>

-<b>Note: The multiple and accept attribute is watched for changes, so yoiu can use any scope variable there.</b>
+<b>Note: The multiple and accept attribute are watched for changes, so you can use any scope variable there.</b>